IRJL1879/RTA/README.md

-M #  RTA
-GA Project DAT3.
+#  RTA GA Project DAT3.
 Road Traffic Accidents

 Please read the Project Background,ipynb (Jupyter) docuemnt for details about the project.